amacdougall/blog-posts/pp_01_command.md

 design decisions behind the card creation app.
 In early summer, we switched over from our original pure-Flash card creation app to a new approach we call "the hybrid": a Javascript UI wrapping a Flash viewport.
-Visually, Javascript handles all the HTML controls outside the viewport; while the viewport renders the card and handles UI interaction that happens within it, such as dragging a photo.
+Visually, Javascript handles all the HTML controls outside the viewport, while the viewport renders the card and handles UI interaction that happens within it, such as dragging a photo.
 More importantly, our Javascript code can be said to drive the app: it has modules which interact with the server to maintain a canonical card state, and